Guide to the Survey of Employment, Payrolls and Hours

 - Confidentiality patterns are revised.

-Firstly, historical revisions for a small number of industries by province or territory are made to correct reporting or processing errors that occurred in the previous year.
+Firstly, annual revisions for a small number of industries are made to correct reporting or processing errors that occurred in the previous year.
 In some cases, multiple years of data for an industry and/or province or territory can be revised.

-Secondly, statistical adjustments could be required to maintain comparability of time series and current estimates during major changes affecting the survey.
+Secondly, historical revisions are statistical adjustments to maintain comparability of time series and current estimates during major changes affecting the survey.
 These changes may be warranted by a change in concepts, industrial or geographical classification systems and methods.
-In 2014, for example, the Business Register began assigning NAICS codes to unclassified records by using the NAICS code that is provided on the T2 Corporate tax returns.
-As a result, there is a large reduction of the unclassified employment level while small increases in employment are seen across most industries.
-This revision was applied back to 2008.
+This year, SEPH adopted the current NAICS 2017 Version 2.0.
+This revision was applied back to 2001.

 Thirdly, seasonal adjustment parameters are revised to include the latest year of data and the latest seasonal factors.
 This revision affects mainly the most recent years, but the impact can be seen as far as 2001.

-These annual revisions to the data are normal in a complex survey program.
-Annual revisions should always be taken into consideration by users of the SEPH statistics.
+These revisions are normal in a complex survey program.
+Latest revisions should always be taken into consideration by users of the SEPH statistics.
 Since the program has undergone many changes over the years, data published earlier may not necessarily be comparable with recently published data.
 It is therefore highly recommended to use current time series, preferably from CANSIM, the Statistics Canada database.
 See the Related products section of this publication for a full list of CANSIM tables.

 Real-time CANSIM tables that provide the revision history of the SEPH time series have been available since January 2015.
 For more information, consult the document Real-time CANSIM tables.